 Beto O’Rourke, Former Democratic Representative of Texas

-Policy-wise, O’Rourke has a few thoughts on how to address the student loan crisis, which he expressed during a Q&A with The Cougar — the University of Houston’s student-run news organization.
+In the past, he expressed a few more ideas during a Q&A with The Cougar — the University of Houston’s student-run news organization.

 “One is if you agree to come back and serve your community in an in-demand, under-served area, we should wipe your debt clean or not allow you to accrue it to begin with,” he said.
 “Second, if we’re going to subsidize federal student loans and federal grants, then when (sic) should have a commitment from institutions of higher learning that they’re going to curb the inflation for tuition, room and board.”